Later this year, the Queen of the Skies will disappear from flights to the US mainland.

 The ‘swing strategy’ looks something like this:

-Qantas also put out a call to Boeing and Airbus in August 2017 to work on new long-range aircraft that could carry a full cabin nonstop from the East Coast to New York and London, negating the need to stop in Los Angeles or Dubai on the way, however, this aircraft has not yet been developed and wouldn’t come into service until after 2022.
+Qantas also put out a call to Boeing and Airbus in mid-2017 to work on new long-range aircraft that could carry a full cabin nonstop from the East Coast to New York and London.
+This would negate the need to stop in Los Angeles or Singapore on the way.
+However, this aircraft has not yet been developed and wouldn’t come into service until after 2022.

 Qantas is joining many airlines in shunning First Class and investing in a great Business Class product, as well as revamping its Premium Economy and Economy offerings.

-The much-loved Business Suites which have been installed on Airbus A330s flying between the East Coast capitals and Perth, as well as on flights to Asian destinations such as Hong Kong, Tokyo, Bangkok, Shanghai and Manila, are also on the Dreamliners.
+The much-loved Business Suites which have been installed on Airbus A330s flying between the East Coast capitals and Perth are also on the Dreamliners.
+You can also find this product on flights to Asian destinations such as Hong Kong, Tokyo, Bangkok, Shanghai and Manila.

 However, the fixed divider in between the centre seats has become an adjustable one, offering more versatility for solo and accompanied travellers.